-Place the ignition switch in the LOCK position, and remove the key if it is inserted.
+- Place the ignition switch in the OFF or LOCK position. - 2.
+Apply the parking brake. - Remove the shift lock release cover (A) using a suitable tool.

-- Apply the parking brake. - 3.
-Remove the shift lock release cover (A) using a suitable tool. - 4.
-Push down the shift lock release using a suitable tool. - 5.
-Push the selector lever button and move the selector lever to the N (Neutral) position while holding down the shift lock release.
+- Push down the shift lock release using a suitable tool. - Push the shift lever button and move the shift lever to the N (Neutral) position while holding down the shift lock release.